• Background

 Hardware

 1. To avoid any conflict with the computer, turn off the printing device before moving to the software procedures.
-If this is a shared printer, it is a good idea to warn other users of your intentions since their incoming print jobs will have no where to go until the printer is installed and shared once more from the computer.
+If this is a shared printer, it is a good idea to warn other users of your intentions since their incoming print jobs will have nowhere to go until the printer is installed and shared once more from the computer.

 Software